 - Email (for your true fans and followers)

-- Paid advertising (Search Ads, Print, Video, etc.)
+- Paid Advertising (Search Ads, Print, Video, etc.)

 Social media offers a lot of low-cost ways to connect with readers.
 Search is key if you’re a blogger and create SEO-friendly content.
 And of course, email is going to be huge if you have even a moderately sized subscriber list.